Discover/NASA API

 Common use cases

-• Track active wildfires or storm events globally with GeoJSON geometry from get_eonet_events.
+• Map active wildfire and storm events using EONET GeoJSON geometry from get_eonet_events with status=open.

 Pricing & limitsSee full pricing →